Tenpooni/Matrix-Calculator/README.md

 \
 **User Stories:**
-> As a user, I want to be able to input an arbitrary length and width of matrix
+> As a user, I want to be able to input an arbitrary length and width of calculator
 >
-> As a user, I want to be able to view the state of matrix after each operation
+> As a user, I want to be able to view the state of calculator after each operation
 >
 > As a user, I want to be able to add and remove row vectors
 >
 > As a user, I want to be able to perform row operations such as swap, addition, subtraction and constant multiplication
 >
-> As a user, I want to be able to save the state of my matrix
+> As a user, I want to be able to save the state of my calculator
 >
-> As a user, I want to choose between loading last matrix or creating new matrix
+> As a user, I want to choose between loading last calculator or creating new calculator